Russell Wilson on what happened to Seattle’s offense in 2020: ‘I think we got a little bit passive’

 While Seahawks quarterback Russell Wilson and new offensive coordinator Shane Waldron may still be building their relationship, Wilson offered one piece of advice for how Seattle should do things offensively in the future.

-“I think we got a little bit passive,’’ Wilson said of what happened to Seattle’s offense in the second half of the 2020 season during an appearance on The Herd with Colin Cowherd Thursday.
+“I think we got a little bit passive,’’ Wilson said of what happened to Seattle’s offense in the second half of the 2020 season, during an appearance on The Herd with Colin Cowherd Thursday.
 “We’ve got to make sure that never happens again.’’

 Wilson cited a few other factors for Seattle’s second-half offensive downturn as well, noting that the team had injuries to its offensive line (the starting five started just two of the final 11 games together, including playoffs) and that he also struggled at times.